 Since I model the Pennsylvania Railroad, needless to say, I am a dues-paying member of the Pennsylvania Railroad Technical and Historical Society.

-I have had some articles published in the 1:64 Modeling Guide magazine, the NASG's The Dispatch, and The S Scale Resource magazines.
-For the Dispatch, I also wrote a regular column for a number of years that described features of the NASG's web site, to help promote the site to the membership.
+I have written over 40 published articles in such magazines as the 1:64 Modeling Guide, the NASG's The Dispatch, and The S Scale Resource.
 You can see the list of articles on this page.

 Professionally, I have been employed as a software engineer since 1990, starting as a consultant for a consulting firm (being hired out to a major oil company and a local engineering firm creating Windows software applications for them), and since 2001 I have been operating Fourth Ray Software as my full-time venture.
 Fourth Ray Software is a commercial software development and publishing company.
 You can visit the web site to see if there are any software products that you might like.
 All my software is targeted at the average Windows computer user.

-During the 2011 National Association of S Gaugers' annual convention in California, I received the "Josh Seltzer" award for this personal model railroad web site.
+During the 2011 National Association of S Gaugers' annual convention in California, I received the "Josh Seltzer" award for this web site you are now viewing.
 You can read all about the award on the NASG web site, but briefly, it is awarded to those who use their web site to promote S-scale modeling.

 During the 2012 NASG Convention in Tennessee, I received the "Josh Seltzer" award for the work I had done on the NASG web site.